chrysante/scatha/README.md

 - `float` defaults to `f64`
 - Explicit (and maybe some implicit) casts
     - Explicit casts:
-        - <font color="green">Integral to floating point and vice versa.</font>
+        - Integral to floating point and vice versa. ✅
         - Narrowing integral and floating point conversion.
     - Implicit casts:
         - Widening integral and floating point casts.
 - Find a good solution for implementing references/pointers in the language that is powerful but not harmful
 - Member functions (also depend on references in a way)
     - Uniform function call syntax